 For the purposes of this RFP, "Mobile Food Unit" is defined as a self-contained service operation, located in a vehicle or a movable stand, self or otherwise propelled, used to store, prepare, display or serve food intended for individual portion service.
 Food trucks and pushcarts are considered Mobile Food Units.
-Specifications must be in accordance with the mobile food unit guidelines attached in Exhibit F.
+Specifications must be in accordance with the mobile food unit guidelines in section IV..